 The Khurana Lab is located within the Ann Romney Center for Neurologic Diseases at Brigham and Women’s Hospital and Harvard Medical School.
 Together with our local, national and international collaborators, we strive to better understand and develop therapies for some of the most detrimental age-related disorders of our time: neurodegenerative diseases.

-CENTRAL PROBLEM:
+CENTRAL PROBLEM: HETEROGENEITY OF NEURODEGENERATIVE DISEASE

-UNIQUE PATIENT POPULATIONS:
+UNIQUE PATIENT POPULATIONS

 Thanks to the generosity of patients and their caregivers, we generate our genomes, biomarkers, imaging and stem-cell data from patients that we know and care for.
 This allows us to ask questions related to the specific patient being investigated, and enables our personalized medicine approach.
 In some cases, we search far and wide for the right patients to study.
 Patients with multiple system atrophy (MSA) visit us nationally and internationally.
 We partner directly with patients harboring rare alpha-synuclein mutations.
 For example, we closely work with a Spanish kindred in Northern Spain harboring the alpha-synuclein E46K mutation.
 For polyglutamine expansion disorders, we are developing gene therapies for specific patients with our collaborators and testing them in their matched stem-cell models.

-DISEASE FOCUS:
+DISEASE FOCUS

 The approaches we develop are readily applicable to all neurodegenerative diseases, including Alzheimer’s and Parkinson’s disease.
 Our current projects focus on: